xts2002/demo-ci/README.md

 git clone https://github.com/<USER>/demo-ci.git
 ```

-Next, go to the folder `.github/workflows/`and rename the empty file to `actions.yaml`.
-Add the content below to the `actions.yaml` file
+Next, go to the folder `.github/workflows/`and rename the `empty.txt` file to `actions.yaml`.
+Then, add the content below to the `actions.yaml` file

 ```yaml
 name: Github CI